Tuesday and Thursday 1:00pm-2:00pm, and by appointment

 PhD in Italian Studies, New York University

 BA in Italian Literature and Culture, Northwestern University

-Dr. Goethals’ research centers on medieval and early modern literature and theater, focusing especially on the relationship between military-historical events and their literary representations across genres; gender and women’s writing; the intersection of print, manuscript, and performative media, with an interest in reading publics and theatrical spaces; mysticism, prophecy, and eschatology; and rhetoric.
+Dr. Goethals’ research centers on medieval and early modern literature and theater, focusing especially on gender and women’s writing; the relationship between military-historical events and their literary representations across genres; the intersection of print, manuscript, and performative media; mysticism, prophecy, and eschatology; and rhetoric.

 She is currently writing a book on the seventeenth-century Italian opera singer and prolific writer, Margherita Costa.
 Recent projects include a set of articles on Costa’s burlesque writing and on her equestrian ballet libretto in its Florentine and Parisian contexts.

 Dr. Goethals has received long-term and postdoctoral fellowships from the Folger Shakespeare Library, Villa I Tatti—the Harvard University Center for Italian Studies, the University of Pennsylvania, and New York University, as well as grants from the Renaissance Society of America and the Gladys Krieble Delmas Foundation.